misterpotts/fabricate/README.md

 export FVTT_DEV_DATA="relative-path/from-the-build-directory/to-your-FVTT/Data"
 ```

+## Built with Svelte

+Fabricate eschews the typical Foundry VTT module development approach of using Handlebars templates rendered in Foundry's UI.
+Instead, Fabricate uses [Svelte](https://svelte.dev/) to build its user interface components.
+Svelte is a component-based UI framework that compiles to vanilla JavaScript.
+It is more lightweight, faster and easier to use (in my humble opinion) than Handlebars and many other front end frameworks.
+Perhaps more importantly, using Vite and Svelte together means that Fabricate's UI is rebuilt and reloaded in the browser whenever you make changes to the source code during local development.

 ## Vite Development Server

-You can run a local Vite development server once you've performed a local installation of Fabricate.
+You can run a local Vite development server once you've performed a [local installation of Fabricate](#local-installation)
 Vite will watch the build directory and rebuild the `/dist` directory when some source files change.
 The Vite dev server will also intercept requests to `<LOCAL_FOUNDRY_HOST>/modules/fabricate/**` to serve these updated resources.
-This enables live reload for CSS, which I find hugely boosts my productivity when working on Fabricate's UI.
+This enables live reload for CSS and Svelte components, which I find hugely boosts my productivity when working on Fabricate's UI.
-I haven't figured out live reload for handlebars templates yet, but I'd like to.

 To start the Vite dev server, run: